rebel7580/rebel7580.github.io/MQTT/MQTT_Event_Log.md

 ```
 {% endraw %}

+These sensor entities can be used in automations, dashboard GUIs, etc.

 ## Home Assistant Setup for Log GUI

 Create a GUI.
 Example like this,
 with corresponding yaml.
-Do this easily with the GUI editor, yaml shown here just for detail:
+Do this easily with the GUI editor,
+with a markdown card for the log itself, and three horizontal-stacks of two buttons each. (yaml is shown here just for detail.)

 ![Log GUI](HV_Log_GUI.gif)